knative-extensions/async-component/README.md

 >Warning: Experimental and still under development.
 Not meant for production deployment.
 >Note: This component is currently only functional with Istio as the networking layer.

 This is an add-on component that, when installed, will enable your Knative services to be called asynchronously.
 You can set a service to be always or conditionally asynchronous.
-Conditionally asynchronous services will respond when the `Prefer: respond-async` header is provided as a part of the request, while always asynchronous services do not need a special header for asynchronous functionality.
+Conditionally asynchronous services will respond when the `Prefer: respond-async` header is provided as a part of the request, while always asynchronous services do not need a special header to be called asynchronously.

 ## Architecture